manybence/rover/RAPID README.txt

 home/rapid/projects/app

 1. Open RealVNC viewer, locate rapidunit and connect.
 It might take a while for the Raspberry Pi to boot after being powered on.
+2. Enter the IP address: rapidunit3.local
+3. Enter username: rapid; password: 5353
-2. Open Programming/Thonny to access the Python code for the web GUI.
+4. Open Programming/Thonny to access the Python code for the web GUI.
-3. Run the script to start the GUI.
+5. Run the script to start the GUI.
-4. Open the browser and search for rapidunit[number]:8080 to access the GUI.
+6. Open the browser and search for rapidunit[number]:8080 to access the GUI.

 -----------------------------------------------------------------------------------
 In case you want to modify the firmware that is responsible for the ultrasound scanning process and drives the motors: